babylonhealth/ios-playbook/Cookbook/Technical-Documents/External-libraries.md

 1. [Release](#release)

 ## Exploration
-Even if the decision of using this framework has been already taken (for example this is a service that must adopted by your squad for all mobile platforms) this step is still mandatory.
+Even if the decision of using this framework has been already taken (for example this is a service that must be adopted by your squad for all mobile platforms) this step is still mandatory.

  - Create a spike and build a proof of concept.
 Some of the things you should achieve during this initial evaluation:
 	 - Learn in detail about the framework features.